 The macaron shells start out with a simple gluten-free Italian Macaron Batter except I added some cocoa powder and chocolate cocoa nibs (you know, just pure chocolate) to make it extra chocolatey.
 The addition of the chocolate nibs makes these hazelnut macarons have a slight crunch, similar to that of a Ferrero Rocher candy.

 Let’s talk about the macaron filling because that is what makes this dessert above and beyond!
 Rather than having to make a macaron filling from scratch, I simply used Nutella!
 If you love hazelnut and chocolate – you will absolutely love this one.

 Think of a Ferrero Rocher, but in a macaron form!

 Macaron vs. Macaroon

-A macaron is a meringue-based cookie made with almond flour, egg whites, and white sugar.
+A macarOn is a meringue-based cookie made with almond flour, egg whites, and white sugar.
 The fun part about macarons is how versatile they can be.
 Even though the technique to make the macaron cookie is the same, the flavor profile can be changed completely by changing out the filling.
-Anything from chocolate ganache, to the buttercream, or cream cheese frosting, or jam will do the magic.
+Anything from chocolate ganache, to buttercream, cream cheese frosting, or jam will do the magic.